The Pollinator Garden and Memorial Grove

 Since day one, care and feeding of the serviceberries have been skillfully provided by the father and son team of Dave and Adam Bryant.
 Their frequent watering, and mulching to protect from harsh weather conditions, are helping the delicate saplings to grow and thrive.

-In 2025 we’ll be adding some colourful blossoms to the Memorial Grove, with pollinator-friendly gardens on either side of the bench.
+In 2025 we added some colourful blossoms to the Memorial Grove, with pollinator-friendly gardens on either side of the bench.
+We also added a nyjer bird feeder to attract granivorous birds (seed eaters) like finches, sparrows, and juncos that won’t prey on our precious pollinators.

 Eventually BGC members who pass away will be memorialized in this area with small plaques.